 For the main course, choices are The Castle Breakfast (a traditional Irish Breakfast), Irish Oatmeal Porridge, Eggs Florentine, Eggs Royale, French Toast, Avocado and Eggs, Eggs Benedict, Golden Waffles or Pancakes, and a Three Egg Omelet.

 Ingredients are locally sourced.
 Their yogurt and butter, for example, is sourced from Glenilen Farm.

-Breakfast is also served and available at The Bistro in the clubhouse.
+Breakfast is also served and available at The Bistro.
+The Bistro is located in the clubhouse.
 Many of these same dishes are also served at Restaurant 1180.

 Their grand Drawing Room is where guests have the opportunity to experience their relaxing Afternoon Tea.
 Allow yourself at least 90 minutes to savor their delicious cucumber and ham finger sandwiches, open-face crab rolls, and scones with clotted cream and jam.

 Desserts include macarons, lemon meringue tarts, and chocolate mousse cakes.